nedwidek/CandidateQuestions/README.md

 first.
 "60 36 How old are you?" will display the question in a 36 point font for 1 minute.

+The program will exit at the end, but you can stop it at any time by pressing Alt-F4.

 This program and the associated code are provided gratis under the BSD Revised license.
 This means that it is free of charge to use and may be freely modified to meet your needs.